fisiologiacuantitativauc/Data/README.md

 d) Carbohydrates (g): corresponds to the intake of carbohydrates.
 This value was obtained from the patient's self-report of food intake.

-e) IGAR (g/min): corresponds to the estimation of rate of glucose absorption in the intestine obtained using the Hovorka model (Hovorka et al., 2004).
+e) IGAR (g/min): corresponds to the estimation of rate of glucose absorption in the intestine obtained using the Hovorka model.

 f) Insulin: corresponds to the basal rate (U/h) and bolus (U) of exogenous insulin used by T1DM patients.

 If you use this dataset, please cite:

-Diego de la Vega, Nawel Cariman, Martín Miranda, David C. Andrade, Felipe Núñez, Maria Rodriguez-Fernandez.
-Personalized glucose prediction in healthy subjects and T1DM patients using deep learning methods.
-NPJ Digital Medicine, 2022 (Under review).
+Saúl Langarica, Diego de la Vega, Nawel Cariman, Martín Miranda, David C. Andrade, Felipe Núñez, Maria Rodriguez-Fernandez.
+Deep Learning-Based Glucose Prediction Models: A Guide for Practitioners and a Curated Dataset for Improved Diabetes Management.
+IEEE Open Journal of Engineering in Medicine and Biology, 2023 (Under review).

-Bibliography:

-Hovorka, R., Canonico, V., Chassin, L. J., Haueter, U., Massi-Benedetti, M., Federici, M. O., . . . others (2004).
-Nonlinear model predictive control of glucose concentration in subjects with type 1 diabetes.
-Physiological measurement, 25(4), 905.